jungyeul/alignment-based-PARSEVAL/README.md

 This GitHub repository includes the following case studies:

-1. Evaluation for Section 23 of the English Penn treebank (reproducing the original 'evalb' results)
+1. Evaluation for Section 23 of the English Penn treebank (reproducing the original `evalb` results)

 2. Bug cases identified by `evalb`